Voor de beste ervaring schakelt u JavaScript in en gebruikt u een moderne browser!

 Hands-on course

-Possibility to attend weekly seminars and tutorials to master the material
+We offer weekly seminars to help you master the material

-Discuss the societal impact and risks of machine learning algorithms
+The societal impact and risks of machine learning algorithms will be examined.

 For whom?